 Friesland, Netherlands © Gouwenaar

-This country of tulips, windmills and bicycles stretches out over a predominantly flat landscape of land reclaimed from the sea.
-Sophisticated urban centres and sleepy rural towns are contained within the expansive vistas broken here and there by canals, castle walls and dikes.
-One of Europe's most densely populated regions is located within an area of the Netherlands called the Randstad.
-This urban hub radiates in a circle from Amsterdam and includes The Hague, Rotterdam and Utrecht, as well as the smaller towns of Haarlem, Leiden and Delft.
-The metropolitan centres of the Netherlands buzz with the activity of seasonal festivals, cultural activities, vibrant art scenes and excellent pubs and restaurants.
+Known for its tulips, windmills and bicycles, the Netherlands stretches out over a predominantly flat landscape.
+Sleepy rural towns and sophisticated cities lie within its expansive vistas, broken here and there by dikes, walls, canals and castles.
+The country is also home to one of Europe's most densely populated regions, which is located in an urban hub called Randstad.
+The area radiates in a circle from Amsterdam and includes The Hague, Utrecht, and Rotterdam, as well as the smaller towns of Delft, Haarlem and Leiden.
+Visitors will find vibrant art scenes, cultural activities, seasonal festivals and excellent pubs and restaurants in these destinations.

-The rich cultural heritage that flavours much of Dutch life can be traced back through the centuries.
-During the 1600s the Netherlands dominated the world both economically and culturally, with the Dutch East India Company establishing trading links with the East and West Indies and bringing back an abundance of merchandise and cultural influences.
-The Golden Age reached its zenith in the artworks of the Dutch Masters: Rembrandt, Frans Hals and Jan Vermeer.
-Today, their paintings hang from the walls of the country's numerous world-class museums and galleries.
+Historically speaking, the country's global influence stretches back centuries.
+That is, the Dutch East India Company established trading links with the East and West Indies in the 1600s, bringing a wealth of merchandise and cultural influences back to Europe.
+The Netherlands' Golden Age reached its zenith in the artworks of its master painters, namely, Frans Hals, Rembrandt van Rijn, and Johannes Vermeer.
+Today, their paintings hang from the walls of the country's many world-class museums and galleries.

 Travel Guide powered by Word Travels, copyright © 2019 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.